CaliFlowers/Web-Design-Challenge/README.md

 Another reason to learn HTML is, as demonstrated in this project, that a data analyst might wat to be able to directly communicate their findings to the public; and web pages are a convenient manner to do this.

 ## HTML
-Web Design requires a trifecta of programming languagesthat each serve a niche function: HTML, CSS, and Javascript.
+Web Design requires a trifecta of programming languages hat each serve a niche function: HTML, CSS, and Javascript.
 Hypertext Markup Language (HTML)  is important primarily because it forms the structural skeleton of the web pages that populate the Internet.
+HTML defines the outline of every visible component of a web page including but not limited to text,toolbars, images, buttons, etc. This mini-project utilizes primarily HTML to make several pages for a project website.
+HTML tags defie the navbar, imagem text, and sectioning of the pages made for this example.

+#CSS
+Cascading Style Sheets or CSS complements HTML.
+Whereas HTML defines the structure of a webpage; CSS is about presentation.
+CSS styles webpages by adding color, formatting, sizing, and other visual elements to an HTML skeleton